xmartlabs/XLForm/README.md

 That means that we are able to make changes on the table-view form adding or removing section definitions or row  definitions to the form definition on runtime and you will never need to care again about `NSIndexPath`, `UITableViewDelegate`, `UITableViewDataSource` or other complexities.

 **To see more complex form definitions take a look at the example application in the Examples folder of this repository.
-You can also run the examples on your own device if you wish.** XLForm has no dependencies over other pods, anyway the examples  project make use of some cocoapods to show advanced XLForm features most of them related with extensibility.
+You can also run the examples on your own device if you wish.** XLForm **has no** dependencies over other pods, anyway the examples  project makes use of some cocoapods to show advanced XLForm features.

 How to run XLForm examples
 ---------------------------------